microsoft/ignite-learning-paths-training-aiml/aiml20/speaker-notes.md

 Azure Cognitive Services includes more than two dozen APIs, but at the broadest level they offer capabilities within these cateegories of human capability:

-* Vision: Understanding the content of photograws, drawings, text and handwriting, and video
+* Vision: Understanding the content of photographs, drawings, text and handwriting, and video

 * Speech: Understand and recognize speech, and generate natural, humanlike spoken voice.

-* Language: Understand the content of written documents and text, and translate between human langauges.
+* Language: Understand the content of written documents and text, and translate between human languages.

 * Decision: make humanlike choices about data, content, and application user interfaces.